Optider/competitive-programming-essentials/README.md

 # Competitive-Programming-Essentials
-This is a collection of the most frequently used concepts in competitive programming.
+This is a collection of the most frequently used concepts in Competitive Programming.